 Design and Build Quality

-As mentioned in my hands-on, the HUAWEI Watch Fit 5 Pro uses a 7-series aviation-grade aluminum body, paired with 2.5D sapphire glass and a titanium alloy bezel.
-During my testing, the display held up really well.
-It didn’t pick up any scratches even though I wasn’t particularly careful while wearing it.
+It didn’t pick up any scratches even though I wasn’t particularly careful when wearing it.
 The sapphire glass does a great job resisting scratches, and the titanium bezel should help protect the edges during outdoor use, although I didn’t get to test that extensively.

 For the past two weeks, I’ve worn the watch around 90 percent of the time.
-It’s lightweight, and there are moments I forget I even have it on.
+It’s lightweight, and there are moments I forget I even have it on me.

 Display